Fresh Guacamole with a Surprise Twist is hand-mixed guacamole with a squeeze of fresh orange juice.

-Although commonly served as a dip with chips, I also like guacamole on sandwiches like a BLT or a Beefy Bean and Frito Burger, on toast (spread like jelly), or used as a condiment alongside other Mexican food.
+Guacamole is commonly served as a dip with chips.
+However, I also like guacamole on sandwiches like a BLT or a Beefy Bean and Frito Burger.
+Try guacamole on toast (spread like jelly), or used as a condiment alongside other Mexican food.

 - 3 large, ripe avocados

 - 2 tablespoons salsa of your choice